Patreon Feed Widget for Website. No-code - Poper

 Six things that matter when you are paying for a Patreon widget, not 30 features no one uses.

-Paid-tier posts always show as locked previews with title and date only, exactly the way Patreon itself handles them.
 Public posts render in full.
-The widget reads tier visibility directly from the Patreon API v2 access tier field, so creators never accidentally leak member-only content.
-Any post you mark as patrons-only on Patreon stays patrons-only on your embed, no extra config required.
+Posts you mark as patrons-only on Patreon show as locked previews with the title and date only, the same way Patreon itself handles them.
+The widget reads your campaign through Patreon's official connection, so member-only post bodies are not pulled into the embed and you never accidentally leak gated content.
+Any post you set to patrons-only on Patreon stays patrons-only on your site, with no extra config.

 Use cases

-Where Patreon Feed Widget: Embed Tiers, Public Posts, and Supporter Count on Any Site actually moves the needle
+Where Patreon Feed Widget: Embed Public Posts and Supporter Count on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding Patreon Feed Widget: Embed Tiers, Public Posts, and Supporter Count on Any Site on their site.
+Four buyer types who get the most lift from embedding Patreon Feed Widget: Embed Public Posts and Supporter Count on Any Site on their site.

-Illustrator workstation with drawing tablet, stylus, work-in-progress digital portrait painting, and a Bronze/Silver/Gold tier perks chart with Most Popular highlight
+Illustrator workstation with drawing tablet, stylus, work-in-progress digital portrait painting, and Patreon public update previews

 Visual artists and illustrators

 Webcomic artists, illustrators, and concept-art creators who post weekly drops.
-Embed your tier grid right under your portfolio so visitors who love your gallery can lock in a monthly pledge before they close the tab.
+Embed your latest public Patreon updates and locked patron-only previews right under your portfolio so visitors can continue to Patreon when they are ready to support.

 Podcaster studio scene with two condenser microphones on stands, coral Patreon-branded headphones, an audio mixer with faders and knobs, and a Patreon Exclusive badge